25 Dec 2025

 Mental and Cognitive Benefits

 Improved clarity, focus, and problem-solving: Walking can support creative thinking and produces significant improvements in cognitive function more than sitting.
 This can make thought processes more flexible, allowing the client to see problems in a new light.
-This may be because exercise increases the production of brain-derived neurotrophic factor, which is a brain chemical that improves mental health.
+This may be because exercise increases13 the production of brain-derived neurotrophic factor, which is a brain chemical that improves mental health.

 Reduces rumination and cognitive overload: People with depression often experience rumination, or the inability to stop thinking or worrying about something that is bothering them.
-Walking in nature can reduce rumination and support mood-boosting neurotransmitters.
+Walking in nature can reduce rumination14 and support mood-boosting neurotransmitters.

 Emotional and Psychological Benefits